bencline1/Allpix_GaAs/doc/usermanual/getting_started.md

 -   `experimentalmultithreading`: Enable **experimental** multi-threading for the framework.
 This can speed up simulations of multiple detectors significantly.
-More information about multi-threading can be found in Section [sec:multithreading].
+More information about multi-threading can be found in Section [Parallel execution of modules](framework.md#parallel-execution-of-modules).

 -   `workers`: Specify the number of workers to use in total, should be strictly larger than zero.
 Only used if `experimentalmultithreading`